Alex-DashNC/JellyfinCustomTabs/README.md

 # Jellyfin Custom Tabs Plugin

-A Jellyfin plugin that allows users to create and manage custom tabs in the Jellyfin web interface through a GUI.
+A Jellyfin plugin that allows administrators to create and manage custom tabs in the Jellyfin web interface through a GUI.
+Custom tabs are visible to all users of the server.

 ## Features